annmulwa/scoreboard/README.md

     - Access phpMyAdmin or MySQL CLI
     - Create a new database named:
         - CREATE DATABASE scoring_system;
-    - Import the provided schema (database.sql) or use the SQL above.
+    - Import the provided schema (database.sql) or use the SQL below.

 4. **Configure Database Connection**